spiral/docs/docs/en/views/native.md

 ## Creating view

-To create a plain PHP view, simply put the file with `.php` extension into the `views` directory.
+To create a plain PHP view, simply put a file with `.php` extension into the `views` directory.
 The template can be rendered by it's filename:

 ```php
 <?php // test.php